 Survey questionnaires were distributed amongst 1100 undergraduates in the Schools of Computing, Science & Engineering and Environmental & Life Sciences at the University of Salford and sent to 842 graduates who had graduated from the same schools (and their predecessors) between July 2000 and July 2006.
 Questionnaires were also sent to 2,400 SET employers in the Northwest.
-Responses were received from 102 undergraduates (68 White and 34 BME), 66 graduates (35 White and 31 BME) and 45 employers.
+Responses were received from 102 undergraduates (68 white and 34 BME), 66 graduates (35 white and 31 BME) and 45 employers.
 Face-to-face interviews were conducted with 7 undergraduates, 11 graduates and 7 employers.
 The survey was carried out during the autumn of 2006 and the spring of 2007.
+The response rates for this project were low and in future plans this will be addressed by a series of follow up mechanisms.
+However, the chapter is presented with this as a caveat, the low response rate, to the significance of the findings.